-Applications are considered for financial assistance towards the undertaking, completion or publication of work that relates to any of the general scholarly purposes of the Roman Society, i.e. to promote the study of the history, archaeology, literature and art of Italy and the Roman Empire, from the earliest times down to about A.D.
-700. Grants usually range from £400 to £1,500.
+The Funds were established out of legacies from Hugh Last and Donald Atkinson, and have an annual income of around £14,000 for disbursement by the Society’s Last and Atkinson Funds Committee.
+They offer financial assistance towards undertakings or activities which further the scholarly purposes of the Roman Society, that is to promote the study of the history, archaeology, literature and art of Italy and the Roman Empire from the earliest times down to about A.D.
+700, subject to the following guidelines.

-Applications and references should be sent by 15 January in any year - to the Secretary, Dr F.K.
-Haarer, Roman Society, Senate House, Malet Street, London WC1E 7HU, or by email: office(at)romansociety.org
+Completed applications should be sent to the Secretary, Dr Fiona Haarer, Roman Society, Senate House, Malet Street, London WC1E 7HU, or by email: office(at)romansociety.org

 British Epigraphy Society Practical Workshop

 KCL Summer School: Intensive Greek & Latin courses

 Shushma Malik - conference report

 Eóin O’Donoghue - Chiusine Bucchero Pesante from Poggio Civitate (Murlo)

 Francesco Trifilo - The Forum Romanum Games Project